 Let’s say, you can buy one mineral water from Market A at RM2.
 But on the delivery apps, Market A sells the exact mineral water for RM2.70.
 Meaning, you have to pay 70 cents extra for one unit.
 Imagine that you need to buy more units or something more expensive?
 Well, some would say it’s not the merchants’ fault for the expensive price.
 But I seriously think that the merchants are equally arseholes.
 LOL.

 Even before the merchants added the commission fees on top of the selling prices, I already consider some of the items are super expensive!
 A nasi lemak with an effing small chicken, and a small (sliced) boiled egg with the size of 20 cents, FIVE roasted nuts without any anchovies is RM7.
 But when I bought it using the delivery app, the total amount I had to pay was RM14+ for the same serving.
-And I’m not talking about a renowned restaurant, but merely a roadside stall.
+RM7 plus 35% is not even near RM14.
 And even sadder, the extorsion does not only applicable on nasi lemak.
 Others on the delivery apps are selling RM3 for DRINKING WATER, guys.
 Which means its original price is RM1.97.
 RM1.97 for drinking water, not mineral water.
 If I was able to go out, I could buy the same effing drinking water for only RM0.90.

 Whatever it is, the customers are the ones on the losing end.
 Customers pay for something that is not value for money, and customers also have to pay for the commission fee.
 It’s actually chargeable at the merchants, but the merchants make the customers pay for it.
 So win for the delivery app and merchants, but loss for the customers.
 Do we have a choice?
 Nope.
 There have been several complaints made to KDNHEP (Read more here), but obviously, no one bats an eye.
 If there were actions taken, I don’t have to babble about it here.
 HAHA.
 So, what can we do?
 Simply nothing or just follow the typical Malaysian mindset: buy at the shop ourselves, or just starve to death if we’re unable to go out.
 LOL